chapel-lang/chapel/util/dockerfiles/README.md

 * [`1.14.0`, `latest` (_1.14.0/Dockerfile_)](https://github.com/chapel-lang/chapel/blob/master/util/dockerfiles/1.14.0/Dockerfile/)
 * [`1.13.1` (_1.13.1/Dockerfile_)](https://github.com/chapel-lang/chapel/blob/master/util/dockerfiles/1.13.1/Dockerfile)

 This is the core image for Chapel.
 It provides the complete Chapel compiler and runtime.
-It can be used to compile Chapel programs inside the container -- which may then be run inside the container, or exported via volumes and run outside the container (on 64-bit Linux hosts, if compiled with static linking).
+It can be used to compile and run Chapel programs inside the Docker container.
+On 64-bit Linux hosts, the compiled Chapel program binary can sometimes be executed outside the container (your mileage may vary).
 Other Chapel-based Docker images can be created from this image.

 ## [`chapel/chapel-gasnet:<version>`](https://hub.docker.com/r/chapel/chapel-gasnet/)

 * [`1.14.0`, `latest` (_1.14.0/gasnet/Dockerfile_)](https://github.com/chapel-lang/chapel/blob/master/util/dockerfiles/1.14.0/gasnet/Dockerfile/)

 The Chapel core image (above), rebuilt with `CHPL_COMM=gasnet` and `GASNET_SPAWNFN=L`.
-Simulates a multi-locale Chapel platform within the Docker container (compiled Chapel programs can not be run outside the container).
+Simulates a multilocale Chapel platform within the Docker container.

+Multilocale Chapel brings additional requirements, unrelated to Docker.
+The `chpl` compilation produces two binary files (e.g. `hello_real` as well as `hello`).
+When you run the binary, you need another command line parameter (`-nl #`, to specify the number of locales).
+Please see [Multilocale Chapel Execution](http://chapel.cray.com/docs/latest/usingchapel/multilocale.html) for details.

+Compiled Chapel programs cannot be run outside the container.

 # How to use the image